Back

 The herb cranberry is thought to help prevent bladder infections by preventing the adhesion of bacteria to the bladder.
 Preliminary evidence suggests that it might also help prevent the adhesion of H. pylori to the stomach wall.
 Theoretically, this could help treat gastritis, but there is no direct evidence regarding this potential benefit.

-In laboratory tests, the essential oils derived from lemongrass and lemon verbena were found to have a positive effect on mouse resistance to H. pylori colonization.
-However, there is no regulation of essential oils.
-Further, essential oils are meant to be inhaled or used topically.
+In laboratory tests, essential oils derived from lemongrass and lemon verbena were found to enhance mouse resistance to H. pylori colonization.
+Another study evaluated cedar wood and oregano oils as potential treatments for H. pylori, and although the findings were positive, the study was subject to bias.
+Additionally, there is no regulation of essential oils.
+Further, essential oils are generally intended to be inhaled or used topically.
 They should never be consumed.
-One study saw small benefits for people with gastritis who drank hot tea with manuka honey.
+One study found small benefits for people with gastritis who drank hot tea with manuka honey.
 The warm liquid is believed to soothe the digestive tract, and the honey has antibacterial properties.

 Weak evidence also suggests that butterbur and cinnamon might help protect the stomach lining.
 Other natural substances have also been suggested as aids to stomach health, but there is little to no scientific evidence that they are effective for gastritis.
 These natural substances include aloe vera, cat’s claw, gamma oryzanol, glutamine, marshmallow, methyl sulfonyl methane, reishi, selenium, slippery elm, suma, vitamin A, vitamin C, wood betony, and zinc.

-Many naturopathic physicians believe that the supplement betaine hydrochloride can aid gastritis by increasing stomach acid.
+Many naturopathic physicians believe that the supplement betaine hydrochloride can aid in gastritis by increasing stomach acid.
 This sounds paradoxical because conventional treatment for this condition involves reducing stomach acid.
-However, according to one theory, the lack of stomach acid leads to incomplete digestion of proteins, and these proteins cause allergic reactions and other responses that lead to increased ulcer pain.
+However, according to one theory, the lack of stomach acid leads to incomplete digestion of proteins, and these proteins cause allergic reactions and other responses that may increase ulcer pain.

 Herbs and Supplements to Use Only with Caution